canonical/k8s-snap/docs/src/tutorial/kubectl.md

 # Basic operations with Kubernetes using kubectl

+Kubernetes provides a command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
+This guide outlines how some of the everyday operations of your Charmed Kubernetes cluster can be managed with this tool.

 ## What you will need

 Before you begin, make sure you have the following: